• Skip to primary navigation

 • Sriracha sauce, gochujang, chili paste, red pepper flakes and tomato paste mix, and a DIY blend of smoked paprika and cayenne pepper can all be used as alternatives to harissa paste.

-• These substitutes have the ability to enhance a dish, add complexity, and offer customization options.
+• These substitutes can enhance a dish, add complexity, and offer customization options.

 5 Best Substitutes for Harissa Paste